J/40 Reborn: A Legendary Cruiser Reinvented for a New Generation

 Like father, like son.
 In 1984, J/Boats launched its first cruising sailboat, the J/40, designed by company founder Rod Johnstone.
 Right out of the box, it was named Best Domestic Cruiser by our sister publication, Sailing World (Cruising World had not yet launched a Boat of the Year program of its own).
 That boat had a 10-year production run, with 86 hulls launched.
 It was a popular family boat and, at the same time, successful in notable events such as the Newport Bermuda Race and the Chicago Yacht Club Race to Mackinac.

-Fast-forward to 2024, when the company introduced another 40-foot cruiser, this one designed by Rod’s son, Al Johnstone.
+Fast-forward 40 years, when the company introduced another 40-foot cruiser, this one designed by Rod’s son, Alan Johnstone.
 Again, right out of the box, the all-new J/40 landed atop the podium, this time as Cruising World’s Best Full-Size Cruiser 40 to 45 Feet and Best Boat Overall.

 While it will take time to assess the longevity of its production run, it’s notable that before Hull No. 1 had hit the water, 15 orders had been taken, according to the younger Johnstone, who showed us through the boat dockside and later sailed with our judges on Chesapeake Bay.

 J/Boats has been at it since 1976, when Rod designed and built the first J/24 in his garage.
-A wide range of high-performance racers and a handful of cruiser-racers followed, with design and corporate duties eventually handed down to the present generation of Johnstones.
-Today, the majority of J/Boats are built in France by J Composites, which is run by sailor and boatbuilder Didier Le Moal.
-For the new J/40, French designer Isabelle Racoupeau was brought in for interior elements.
+A wide range of designs followed, from high-performance one-designs and cruiser-racers to dedicated offshore cruisers, with design and corporate duties eventually handed down to the present generation of Johnstones.
+The J/40 was developed at J Composites in Les Sables d’Olonne, France, led by sailor and boatbuilder Didier Le Moal.
+French designer Isabelle Racoupeau was brought in for interior elements.
 The result is a boat that is easily driven and exhilarating to sail—and practical yet elegant below.

 Hull No. 1 has a traditional layout with double-berth staterooms aft on either side of the companionway.
 The salon has a galley to port and a nav desk opposite.
 Amidships, there’s a dining table to port and a settee to starboard.
 A single head and shower compartment, and a third stateroom with a V-berth, are forward of the mast.
 These arrangements would work well for a family or for a skipper who plans to sail distance events with multiple crew.